nats-io/nats-client-functionality-record/adr/ADR-48.md

    into the new message body
  * When publishing a message and the previous message do not have a `Nats-Incr` header it means the key is not a counter, an error is returned to the user and the message is rejected
- * When a message with the header is received over a Source processing is done as above
+ * When a message with the header is received over a Source, that has the configuration setting enabled, processing is done as above
  * When a message with the header is received over a Mirror the message is stored verbatim
  * When a message without the header is received and the previous message is a counter this will also be rejected, though this could be very expensive on streams with many non counter messages being written to them